pwncollege/computing-101/your-first-program/exit/DESCRIPTION.md

 Your programs "interact" with the CPU using assembly instructions such as the `mov` instruction you wrote earlier.
 Similarly, your programs interact with the operating system (via the CPU, of course) using the `syscall`, or _System Call_ instruction.

-Like how you might use a phone call to interact with a local restaraunt to order food, programs use system calls to request the operating system to carry out actions on the program's behalf.
+Like how you might use a phone call to interact with a local restaurant to order food, programs use system calls to request the operating system to carry out actions on the program's behalf.
 As a bit of an overgeneralization, anything your program does that doesn't involve performing computation on data is done with a system call.

 There are a lot of different system calls your program can invoke.